-THE TERMS AND SUBSTANCE: These Rules and Regulations provide policies and procedures for the Northern Marianas Housing Corporation's Community Development Block Grant - Disaster Recovery (CDBG-DR) Division for its following new programs: New Construction for Homeownership Opportunity and First-Time Homebuyer Assistance Program, Homeowner Rehabilitation and Reconstruction Program, Homebuyer Activities Program, Affordable Rental Housing Development Program, CDBG-DR Gap-Filler to Low-Income Housing Tax Credits Program, Infrastructure Program, Tourism Policies and Procedures, and Workforce Development Policies and Procedures.
+THE TERMS AND SUBSTANCE: These Rules and Regulations provide policies and procedures for the Northern Marianas Housing Corporation's Community Development Block Grant - Disaster Recovery (CDBG-DR) Division for its following new programs: New Construction for Homeownership Opportunity and First-Time Homebuyer Assistance Program, Homeowner Rehabilitation and Reconstruction Program, Homebuyer Activities Program, Affordable Rental Housing Development Program,

-THE SUBJECTS AND ISSUES INVOLVED: These rules and regulations:
+CDBG-DR Gap-Filler to Low-Income Housing Tax Credits Program, Infrastructure Program Policies, Tourism Policies and Procedures, and Workforce Development Policies and Procedures.

-Provide policies and procedures for the Northern Marianas Housing Corporation (NMHC) - Community Development Block Grant - Disaster Recovery (CDBG-DR) Division's New Construction for Homeownership Opportunity and First-Time Homebuyer Assistance Program, Homeowner Rehabilitation and Reconstruction Program, Homebuyer Activities Program, Affordable Rental Housing Development Program, and CDBG-DR Gap-Filler to Low-Income Housing Tax Credits Program, Infrastructure Program, Tourism Policies and Procedures, and Workforce Development Policies and Procedures.
+THE SUBJECTS AND ISSUES INVOLVED: These rules and regulations: Provide policies and procedures for the Northern Marianas Housing Corporation (NMHC) - Community Development Block Grant - Disaster Recovery (CDBG-DR) Division's New Construction for Homeownership Opportunity and First-Time Homebuyer Assistance Program, Homeowner Rehabilitation and Reconstruction Program, Homebuyer Activities Program, Affordable Rental Housing Development Program, and CDBG-DR Gap-Filler to Low-Income Housing Tax Credits Program, Infrastructure Program Policies, Tourism Policies and Procedures, and Workforce Development Policies and Procedures.

-ADOPTION OF EMERGENCY REGULATIONS FOR 120 DAYS: The Northern Marianas Housing Corporation "NMHC" has followed the procedures of 1 CMC § 9104(b) to adopt these Proposed Regulations on an emergency basis for 120 days.
+CONCURRENT ADOPTION OF EMERGENCY REGULATIONS FOR 120 DAYS: The Board has followed the procedures of 1 CMC § 9104(b) and (c) to adopt these Proposed Regulations on an emergency basis for 120 days.
+The Governor signed the emergency regulations on January 27, 2021.
+The emergency regulations are now in effect.